-Seastone offers different levels of care so that you receive exactly the care you require.
+Seastone Drug & Alcohol Treatment Center offers different levels of care so that clients receive exactly the level of care they require.
 We have two levels of outpatient treatment.
 Partial Hospitalization Program (PHP) and Intensive Outpatient Program (IOP).